-Except for the day to day management of the affairs of Northern Border Pipeline and the operation of the pipeline system, which are the responsibility of the operator, management of Northern Border Pipeline will be overseen by the Northern Border Pipeline management committee, composed of one representative of TC PipeLines and three representatives of Northern Border Partners, one designated by each general partner of Northern Border Partners.
+Except for the day to day management of the affairs of Northern Border Pipeline and the operation of the Pipeline System, which are the responsibility of the operator, management of Northern Border Pipeline will be overseen by the Northern Border Pipeline management committee, composed of one representative of TC PipeLines and three representatives of Northern Border Partners, one designated by each general partner of Northern Border Partners.
 The representative of TC PipeLines on the Northern Border Pipeline management committee will receive no fee from TC PipeLines for serving in that capacity other than reimbursement for expenses of being a representative.
 Voting power on the Northern Border Pipeline management committee is based on the percentage interest of the general partners, so that the representative of TC PipeLines will control 30% of the total voting power and the representatives of Northern Border Partners will control 70% of the total voting power.
 Under the Northern Border Pipeline partnership agreement, voting power on the Northern Border Pipeline management committee is allocated in accordance with the relative interests of the general partners of Northern Border Partners.
-Accordingly, the 70% voting power of the Northern Border Partner's representatives on the Northern Border Pipeline management committee is allocated as follows: 35% to the representative designated by Northern Plains, 22.75% to the representative designated by Pan Border, and 12.25% to the representative designated by Northwest Border, an affiliate of Williams.
+Accordingly, the 70% voting power of the

+Northern Border Partner's representatives on the Northern Border Pipeline management committee is allocated as follows: 35% to the representative designated by Northern Plains, 22.75% to the representative designated by Pan Border, and 12.25% to the representative designated by Northwest Border, an affiliate of Williams.
 Northern Plains and Pan Border are subsidiaries of Enron.
 Enron, through Northern Plains and Pan Border, controls 57.75% of the voting power of the Northern Border Pipeline management committee and has the right to designate two of its members.

 Each member of the Northern Border Pipeline management committee is entitled to vote its percentage of voting power without regard to the decision of the other members.
-Thus, except as to any matters requiring unanimity, it is possible that the Northern Border Pipeline management committee could approve a particular project by majority vote, despite the fact that the TC PipeLines representative on the Northern Border Pipeline management committee voted against that project.
-The TC PipeLines representative will generally be obligated to vote the interest of TC PipeLines in Northern Border Pipeline in a manner that is in the best interests of TC PipeLines.
+Thus, except as to any matters requiring unanimity, it is possible that the Northern Border Pipeline management committee could approve a particular project by majority vote.
+This would obligate TC PipeLines with respect to that project to the full extent of its 30% interest, despite the fact that TC PipeLines's representative on the Northern Border Pipeline management committee voted against that project.
+TC PipeLines representative will generally be obligated to vote the interest of TC PipeLines in Northern Border Pipeline in a manner that is in the best interests of TC PipeLines.
 The TC PipeLines partnership agreement currently modifies that duty, however, by providing that the general partner of TC PipeLines or a person designated by it to serve on the Northern Border Pipeline management committee will not be in breach of the terms of the TC PipeLines partnership agreement or in breach of a fiduciary duty to TC PipeLines or the unitholders with respect to the voting of TC PipeLines' interest on the Northern Border Pipeline management committee if they acted in good faith and in a manner they reasonably believed to be in, or not inconsistent with, the best interests of TC PipeLines.
-See "Conflicts of Interest and Fiduciary Responsibilities".
+See "Conflicts of Interest and Fiduciary Responsibility--Fiduciary Duties of the general partners and TC PipeLines policy committee".